Lineable/Library-for-Android/README.md

 You can implement Lineable library in your App.

 # Feature
-- Detect active Lineables near your application users.
+- Detect active Lineables near the users.
-- If there are missing Lineables, the notifications will be shown to your user to find the child.
+- If there are missing Lineables nearby, the notification will be shown and the user can help to find the child.

 # Download
 Use gradle :